rlauer6/make-cpan-dist/README.md

 Well, to be upfront about it, __maybe it's not__.
 Personally, I like to take a bunch of steps I seldom will remember and package them in self-contained utilities so that processes can be automated and forgotten about.
 I guess this this approach works for me, but as always YMMV.
+As I mentioned, I'm also using this utility as a component of a CI/CD pipeline.

-If you are shaking your head and wagging your finger, then count yourself among those who have opined that I tend to take something simple and make it complicated.
+If after looking at this project you are shaking your head and wagging your finger, then count yourself among those who have opined that I tend to take something simple and make it complicated.
 OTOH, most things really are complicated if you are patient and perhaps persistent enough to peel the onion.
 TIMTOWTDI though.

 If your needs are basic and you don't mind manually adding dependencies to your `Makefile.PL` then you might find this utility overkill at best and completely unnecessary at worst.
 I've nonetheless found it useful, especially as a way to quickly update the dependency list and version numbers for both the Perl modules I am packaging and the tests that go along with the distribution.
+Did I mention I'm using this as part of a CI/CD pipeline?

 # Quick Start